 Senegal: Crackdown on LGBTQ+ people intensifies with multiple arrests [updated daily]

-According to HJN monitoring data, since early February authorities in Senegal have arrested at least 54 individuals on allegations of “acts against nature” and “voluntary HIV transmission”.
-Newspapers’ reports indicate that the people arrested were subjected to forced HIV testing and personal information, such as their HIV-status and names, was subsequently reported in the media.
+According to HJN monitoring data, since early February authorities in Senegal have arrested over 100 individuals on allegations of “acts against nature”.
+Amongst these, at least 33 have also been charged with “voluntary HIV transmission” on the sole basis of their HIV status.
+Newspapers’ reports indicate that the people arrested were subjected to forced HIV testing and personal information, such as their HIV-status and names, was subsequently disclosed in the media.

-At the same time, the Senegalese government has approved a draft amendment to the Penal Code that increases penalties related to same-sex conduct and extends criminal liability to forms of advocacy and financial support perceived as supporting LGBT people.
-The bill will now follow the ordinary legislative procedure.
+At the same time, the Senegalese National Assembly adopted an amendment to the Penal Code on 11th March 2026 that increases penalties related to same-sex conduct and extends criminal liability to forms of advocacy and financial support perceived as supporting LGBT people.
+The bill was signed into law by Senegal’s President Bassirou Diomaye Faye on 27th March 2026 and is now in force.

 A detailed chronology of arrests since 4 February is set out below, with identifying information removed.